top of page

 Many people start as copywriters and then switch into other areas of online business, like digital courses, coaching programs, or sales and marketing positions with other companies.
 Copywriting lays the foundation for diverse career paths due to the valuable skills it helps you develop.

-Before I started in WYWTF, I asked what the “success rate” was for students.
-I wanted to know the percentage of students who built successful copywriting businesses.
-Now I understand why this question was misguided.
-I’ve watched friends start their copywriting businesses and then spin off into other careers.
 They are successful… but they’re no longer copywriting.
 Copywriting was the step that started their new career.
 Taking the first step lets you see the options available down the road.

 5 Things Every Mom Should Remember When Starting a Freelance Copywriting Business